MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/Remove-DlpSensitiveInformationType.md

 ## DESCRIPTION
 Sensitive information type rule packages are used by data loss prevention (DLP) to detect sensitive content in messages.

+**Note**: A "ManagementObjectNotFoundException" error means there was a synchronization problem between the Security & Compliance Center and Exchange Online.
+This happens when you try to remove data classifications that are being used in mail flow rules (aslo known as transport rules).
+You can remove the mail flow rule, wait for synchronization to finish, and then add the rule back.

 You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
 For more information, see [Permissions in Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=511920).

-> Notice:  If there is a syncing problem between EOP to EXO.
-You'll get "ManagementObjectNotFoundException" from EOP.
-Classification rule collection can't be updated because the update removes some data classifications which are currently used by transport rules.
-Requested customer to remove the transport rule.
-After syncing finished, adding the rule back if you would like.

 ## EXAMPLES